exercism/python/concepts/random/about.md

 For example, `random.randrange(100)` is equally likely to give any integer from 0 to 99.

-Many real-world situations are less simple than this.
-Statisticians have created a wide variety of `distributions` to describe the results mathematically.
+Many real-world situations are far less simple than this.
+As a result, statisticians have created a wide variety of [`distributions`][probability-distribution] to describe "real world" results mathematically.

 ### Uniform distributions